ASaliba0419/Project-Bedrock/README.md

 #### MVP

--Find API to use
+- Find API to use
--Set up the site using HTML
--Use CSS to position where I want things to go as well as decorate the site -Scroll features in nav bar
--Link Futurama show to externally take you to the series in YouTube -Embed YouTube video
+- Link anchor tag to sections
--Allow user to type in any character name and return information about the searched character -Add a search quote function to allow results to return with a quote from the searched character
+- Allow user to type in any character name and return species, planet, first appearance, pictures, voiced by, name about the searched character
+- On new search, clear current search

 #### PostMVP

--Add a All Quotes API that returns random quotes in timed intervals -Add animation to the quote on the main screen
+- Add a All Quotes API that returns random quotes in timed intervals
+- Add animation to the quote on the main screen
+- Embed YouTube video
+- Link Futurama show to externally take you to the series in YouTube
+- Add a search quote function to allow results to return with a quote from the searched character

 ## Project Schedule